vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.20.1 =
+* Fixed: Frontend scripts were not properly loaded.

 = 1.20.0 =
 * Added: Webhooks.
 To enable webhooks you just need to save your settings one more time.
 A webhook will be automatically set-up.
 * Added: Try to detect whether to use Vipps or MobilePay branding.